Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 The cross-linked model features polyethylene foam that has been chemically cross-linked.

-Compared to traditional polyethylene foam, this type of material has a smoother, more uniform finish.
-It also has stronger physical and chemical properties.
+Compared to traditional polyethylene foam, this material has a smoother, more uniform finish.
+It also has more robust physical and chemical properties.
 Gaskets made with cross-linked foam possess excellent mechanical and thermal insulation, as well as chemical resistance.

 Urethane foam is a low-density and open cell material.
-It offers excellent thermal and acoustic insulation, as well as sealing, vibration resistance, energy absorption, and sound dampening.
-Due to their high level of resilience, these gasket seals will not break down as much over time.
+It offers excellent thermal and acoustic insulation, sealing, vibration resistance, energy absorption, and sound dampening.
+Because these gasket seals have a high level of resilience, they won’t break down as much over time.

 This material is flexible and easy to fabricate and die cut.
 You'll most commonly find it in applications that undergo a substantial amount of wear and tear, including: